AdobeDocs/experience-manager-cloud-service.en/help/assets/destination-selector.md

 ### Search bar {#search-bar}

-Asset Selector allows you to perform full text search of assets within the selected repository.
+Destination Selector allows you to perform full text search of assets within the selected repository.
 For example, if you type the keyword `wave` in the search bar, all the assets with the `wave` keyword mentioned in any of the metadata properties are displayed.

 ### Sorting {#sorting}

-You can sort assets in Asset Selector by name, dimension, or size of an asset.
+You can sort assets in Destination Selector by name, dimension, or size of an asset.
 You can also sort the assets in ascending or descending order.

 ### Types of view {#types-of-view}

-Asset Selector allows you to view the asset in four different views:
+Destination Selector allows you to view the asset in four different views:

 *   `List view`: The list view displays scrollable files and folders in a single column.
 *   `Grid view`: The grid view displays scrollable files and folders in a grid of rows and columns.